JackFrost260/marcianofoda/marciano foda/Assets/WeatherMaker/Readme.txt

 - Mirror works basically the same way as UNet did, only less buggy and much faster and with the full source code, these guys are awesome!
 - Time of day and the global weather zone are synced from server to clients currently.
 Weather profiles will not be pixel for pixel the same on each client but will generally look the same for the type of weather.
 - Lightning and other random effects are random on each client, but generally the same for the given weather profile.
-- Please watch the uMMORPG tutorial.
+- Please watch the uMMORPG tutorial in the tutorial video section of this readme file.

 For troubleshooting/performance problems, see the troubleshooting section near the bottom of this document.

 Workflow
 --------------------------------------------------
 Weather Maker is built on scriptable object profiles.
-Most profiles are cloned upon running / playing to avoid accidental changes.
+Some profiles are cloned upon pressing play to avoid accidental changes.

 You can now edit clouds in editor mode as of Weather Maker 5.4.0.
 Simply drag in a cloud profile and start editing and configuring stuff, then set it back to the 'none' profile when you are done.
 If you see clouds that don't look quite right try opening the scene view or resizing the game Window.
 Unity is a little funny in editor mode about sending update events.